Gateway Center (Brooklyn): Location

 The mall is located north of the former Fountain Avenue Landfill (now re-developed as Shirley Chisholm State Park) and was constructed on part of 230 acres of former landfill, which characterized Spring Creek for much of the 20th century.
 Located across Erskine Street to the east is the Brooklyn Developmental Center.
 Just north of the complex are Nehemiah Spring Creek and Gateway Elton, two affordable housing developments which were planned and constructed along with the mall as part of the Gateway Estates project.
 West of the mall across Hendrix Creek is Starrett City (now known as Spring Creek Towers), accessible via the Belt Parkway to the south, or Flatlands Avenue to the north.
 Spring Creek Educational Campus, which houses two New York City high schools, is also located north at Flatlands Avenue and Elton Street.

+Gateway Center South currently neighbors the new housing development The Fountain Seaview from Progressive Management, who opened its residency to tenants and currently filled vacancy of retail vendors on the corner of Erskine Street and Gateway Drive since 2022.
+The Erskine Shops on the street level (opposite Home Depot) features an outlet of restaurants and free parking.
+Though not part of Gateway Center, it may be utilized as an expansion.
+As of 2023 the current retail vacancy filled are Five Guys, Red Crab Juicy Seafood, Sally's Restaurant and a new addition to the Dallas BBQ restaurant chain, which opened in early 2024.
+More retail and housing are currently in phase developments surrounding the mall.
+The Alafia Housing Development Phase 1A began development on Erskine street and completed by late 2024.
+It neighbors Gateway Center and The Fountain Seaview/Erskine shops.
+It will welcome a few large and small retail spaces as well as a medical facility, which may also be utilized as expansions, though not part of Gateway Center.